Looking for a whole-house reverse osmosis system?

 The iSpring RCS5T is actually designed for light commercial use in restaurants, labs, and salons.
 But because an affordable residential home RO system is hard to come by, most people opt for this one.

 It has a daily output capacity of 500 gallons (more than enough for drinking, showering, and other uses) and comes with a built-in booster pump.

-To use it as a whole-house RO system, you’ll need to buy a holding tank and a pump to supply your home with the purified water.
+To have it supply water to your entire home, you’ll need to buy a holding tank and a pump to supply your home with the purified water.

-You need two accessories to turn the iSpring RCS5T into a whole-house system: a holding tank and a pump.
+You need two accessories to turn the iSpring RCS5T into a RO water supply system for your entire home.